mathurin186/backstage-demo/README.md

 9. `yarn install` (again)
 10. Backstage launches!

+### Note about subsequent runs

+If you use `yarn start` you'll notice errors about `Failed to load entity kinds` .
+This happens because the cmd `yarn start-backend` was not run (`yarn dev` starts both the frontend and backend)

 ### Adding [GraphQL Plugin](https://github.com/backstage/backstage/tree/master/plugins/graphiql)
 From your Backstage root directory
 `yarn --cwd packages/app add @backstage/plugin-graphiql`